Nanduyana/RestService_SpringBoot/README.md

 This is a sample Java / Maven / Spring Boot (version 1.5.6) application that can be used as a starter for creating a restservice.

+this service also tells us the time it takes to process the request

 ## How to Run

 This application is packaged as a war which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You can run it using the ```java -jar``` command by passing the war file